amosstorkey/virgintivocec/README.md

 I've built this originally for OSMC on a Pi2.
 Now (April 2016) testing for OSMC on a Pi3.
 Your mileage may vary for other platforms.

+I am now (May 2018) testing on a Virgin V6 box.
+On a V6, go to Help and Settings->Settings->Devices->Network Remote Control, and turn to "Allow".

+Also, not related to virgintivocec, but it is common to have problems piping the V6 via a receiver to a TV, due to an HDCP handshake fault in the V6.
+The V6 is HDCP2.
+If something on your pipeline is just HDCP1, and you are losing picture, you are likely to need to add an HDCP1 rated HDMI splitter into the pipe directly after the virgin box.

 Thanks also to Adrian Callaghan for http://adriancallaghan.co.uk/remote-controlling-tivo

 Tested and works on OSMC November 2015 build through to March 2018 build.